 The wonders of spiritual perception: When I go and visit an older friend, I drive along a road next to a river.
-The river makes a bend right in that area and it's the only place you can see it from the road.
+The river makes a bend right in that area, and it's the only place you can see it from the street.
 It's not very broad and rather unremarkable.
-This road is on a hill and there is another one lane road above this one.
+This road is on a hill, and there is another one lane road above this one.

 I decided to drive back the other day using the older one lane road.
 As I reached the part where I usually see the river from down below, I was dumbstruck.
 Instead of looking at what I usually saw, I was gazing at a vast panorama of the river, which seemed huge!

-That's how it is with us and God.
-When I look at my problems they are huge and seem insurmountable, but when God looks down at them, He sees them as small and easily taken care of.
-We are both looking at the same thing, but from a different perspective.
+That's how it is with God and us.
+When I look at my problems, they are huge and seem insurmountable, but when God looks down at them, He sees them as small and easily taken care of.
+We are both looking at the same thing but from a different perspective.

 No wonder every time something upsets me God doesn't jump up and send legions of angels to rescue me.